2025aa05210/2025aa05210_ML-Assignment-2/README.md

 **Conclusion**

 This project successfully demonstrates the complete machine learning workflow, from training multiple models to deploying them in a live web application.
-All assignment requirements for ML Assignment 2 have been fulfilled.